canonical/vanilla-framework/templates/docs/patterns/section.md

 View example of the shallow section
 </a></div>

+## Hero sections

+Use a hero section component (`.p-section--hero`) to create a hero section with top padding to be placed at the top of the page.

+<div class="embedded-example"><a href="/docs/examples/patterns/section/hero" class="js-example">
+View example of the hero section
+</a></div>

 ## Import

 To import just this component into your project, copy the snippet below and include it in your main Sass file.